Social Media visibility, trauma responses & human design

 People who freeze experience the whole idea of visibility as threatening, so they don’t even start.
 Others persevere, but are triggered by the idea of all those viewers and fall back on fighting or fawning.
 A large part of marketing advice is based on that fight response: drastically pushing your insecure feelings aside and making yourself ‘big’.
 But more and more people experience that this does not suit them at all and does not feel good either.

-Ayla has advice for those who want to change this:
+Ayla has advice for those

 «Being aware of that potential trauma response supports you in dealing with it in a more loving way and in communicating less from that place.
 In addition, it is important that you become visible to yourself again.
 A lot of people walk around with brilliant ideas or observations that have been buried under all kinds of conditioning.
 In my courses, you learn to go inside and anchor yourself.
 Who am I really, and what do I have to say?
 We work on freeing that inner voice and from there, you can step out again.